A gourmet wine tour spotlighting Barolo, Barbaresco & Barbera

 - Dine at two wineries (Marchesi di Barolo & Brezza)

 That’s how XTREME PIEDMONT was born.
-We liked the tour so much that we’ve kept it on our calendar ever since—and even started a comparable trip in Tuscany.
+We liked this Piedmont tour so much that we’ve kept it on our calendar ever since—and even started a comparable trip in Tuscany.
 Both XTREME tours include an extra tasting or so per day.
 They also include some hard-to-get-into estates that we visit only on these tours.

-So this is our wine-intensive tour featuring marquee names in Barolo, Barbaresco and Barbera.
+So this is our wine-intensive Piedmont tour featuring marquee names in Barolo, Barbaresco and Barbera.
 People like Elio Altare, who changed the game in the 1970s and became a mentor to a whole new generation of Barolo winemakers.
 Like Braida, whose founder, Giacomo Bologna, was the prince who turned Cinderella—aka Barbera—into a world-class wine.
 Like the Produttori del Barbaresco, a nonprofit wine cooperative that’s unquestionably one of the best in Italy.

 Because our focus is the Langhe—that hilly region south of the Tanaro River—we stay in just one hotel the entire time (unlike our other tours, which typically include two).
 Our base is Alba, a charming city with Roman roots and medieval veneer that’s considered the red-wine and white-truffle capital of Piedmont.
 Its wine shops alone are a big draw, stocked with older vintages, and its restaurants offer the best of Piedmont’s elegant cuisine.